Procedures

 Brow/Forehead lift

-Brow lift (forehead lift) is a plastic surgery procedure that will raise your eyebrows to a higher and more aesthetic position.
-Plastic surgery of your forehead will also soften your horizontal forehead wrinkles and the scowl lines between your eyebrows.
+Brow lift (forehead lift) is a plastic surgery procedure designed to raise your eyebrows to a higher and more aesthetic position.
+It also softens horizontal forehead wrinkles and scowl lines between your eyebrows.

 Scars from a Brow Lift

-Your scars may be on the top of your head or in front of the hairline, depending on the technique chosen.
+Scars may be located on the top of your head or in front of the hairline, depending on the technique used.

 Brow Lift Options

-A brow lift may be performed in several ways.
-There are three commonly used techniques.
-The options are coronal lift, endoscopic lift, and hairline lift.
+A brow lift can be performed using various techniques, including coronal lift, endoscopic lift, and hairline lift.

-Stitches: Removed in 7-10 days, drain removed at a week.
+• Stitches: Removed within 7-10 days; drain removed in a week

 Ear Surgery